kaushal0494/AITutor-EvalKit/README.md

 }
 ```

 A complete sample file evaluated/annotated by the backend module is available at `assets/outputs/gpt5_model_predictions.json`.
-This file will be used by the frontend demo API module.
+This file will be used by the frontend demo app module.

 ### Frontend Module: Demo App